 These Are Our Tips to Create SEO Friendly Images

 To have SEO friendly images on your web pages is not just one thing you need to do.
 It’s the sum of several different steps you need to take.
 That is what will make a big difference for your Google image SEO.
 Google is getting better at understanding images every day.
 Therefore it is wise to ensure your images are optimized and provide the best user experience possible.
+Google also has some info on the best practices for images.
+It is definitely something worth checking out!

-The reason I kept mentioning that there are certain things your competitors are most likely not doing is because these small things are tedious and don’t add much to SEO by themselves.
+The reason I kept mentioning that there are certain things your competitors are most likely not doing is that these small things are tedious and don’t add much to SEO by themselves.
 But when combined with all the other small steps they will make a big difference in your efforts to reach the first spot.

 We are happy to help!